 One of the best parts of homeschooling is that you can fit it to your family.

-Get creative and let God lead you as you school your children at home in the midst of busyness.
+Get creative as you learn how to homeschool for your family and let God lead you as you school your children at home in the midst of busyness.
 It can be done!

 A few other resources: